kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-02-building-game-with-ai.md

 3. Make a tutorial game over the course of a week
 3. Completely lose interest in the original thing I wanted to make

 With that in mind, I decided to try a different way and build it in collaboration with AI.
-Claude 4 has gotten better at operating with minimal supervision than Claude 3 series.
-So with its new-found autonomy, it makes a better partner for building a game.

 ### Coming up with ideas